groundhoggwp/groundhogg/README.txt

 = 2.2.18.1 (2020-07-23) =
 * ADDED Panel in the tools > updates screen to process updates across the whole network.
-* HOT FIX Quick search fo contacts was not working when sending a broadcast through the new quick broadcast tool.
+* FIXED Quick search for contacts was not working when sending a broadcast through the new quick broadcast tool.
+* FIXED meta_key index length of 255 is too long when charset is utf8mb4, set to 191.

 = 2.2.18 (2020-07-23) =
 * ADDED New broadcast status of pending for broadcasts which have not been fully scheduled.